To find out where to vote and who you can vote for in the UK Parliamentary Election, visit the Who Can I Vote For? website.

 If you are worried about becoming homeless you should contact us as soon as possible.
 Further information is detailed in our Emergency Information and Advice pack.

 Stockton Council actively seeks to tackle rough sleeping.
 This includes our Severe Weather Emergency Protocol (SWEP).
-Please see our Report a Rough Sleeper information in the Related Pages Section.
+Please see our Report a Rough Sleeper webpage for further information.

-Following the introduction of the Homelessness Reduction Act 2017, Stockton-On-Tees Borough Council has produced our Homelessness Reduction and Prevention Strategy.
+Following the introduction of the Homelessness Reduction Act 2017, Stockton-On-Tees Borough Council has produced our Homelessness Reduction Strategy 2018-23.
 Our Strategy details the Council’s ongoing commitment to reducing, preventing and tackling homelessness, as well as how we will work with partners to implement the new duties arising from the legislation.

-If you are the victim of hate crime or know someone who is, details of how to report and seek help can be found on our Related Pages Section or How to report anti-social behaviour page.
+If you are the victim of hate crime or know someone who is, you can find details of how to report it and seek help on our How to report anti-social behaviour page.